maxattwell/mrl-tile-server/README.md

 5. Create an endpoint that will accept a tiff and add it to the tile set
 6. Clean up tile server
     - add attribution
-    - seperate function to add tiff to tile set.
+    - separate function to add tiff to tile set.
 Still async
     - add things to readme (check mrl backend)
 7.